CodeForPhilly/philly-ward-leaders/README.md

 **Vue-router**
 If you’ve used a router before, whether in JS or a server-side environment, this should seem pretty familiar.
 But it will be helpful to have the [vue-router docs](https://router.vuejs.org/en/) handy for anything that’s not obvious.

+**Testing**
+[Cypress](https://www.cypress.io/) Only the Cypress component and e2e tests are currently being utilized.
+The tests are run automatically using github actions, but also can be run locally with npm.

 ## Directory structure
 ```
 .